 SaaS software is constantly updated.
 To ensure that software is thoroughly tested Microsoft have created update channels.
 It is possible for users to decide which channel is most suitable for their needs.
-You'll discover the update channel that your copy of Excel is using later, in: Lesson 1-3: Check that your Excel version is up to date.
+You'll discover the update channel that your copy of Excel is using later, in: Lesson 1-4: Check that your Excel version is up to date.

 - Beta Channel sometimes called: Insider Fast: This channel has no support.
 Features are still in development and may be risky to use.
-This channel is not suitable for real-world business use. - Current Channel (Preview) sometimes called Insider Slow: When new features have been tested in the Insider Fast Channel they are released to the Insider Slow Channel.
+This channel is not suitable for real-world business use. - Current Channel (Preview) sometimes called Insider Slow: When new features have been tested in the Insider Fast Channel, they are released to the Insider Slow Channel.
 This channel is more stable and has less risk than the Insider Fast Channel.
-This channel is not suitable for real-world business use. - Current Channel: On June 9, 2020 this became the default channel for all new Excel installations.
+This channel is not suitable for real-world business use. - Current Channel: On June 9, 2020, this became the default channel for all new Excel installations.
 Current Channel users have an Excel version that can change at any time.
 Different groups of Current Channel users may be using different versions at any one time as features are not released to all Current Channel users at the same time.
-Current Channel features can be expected to have more bugs than the Enterprise channels. - Monthly Enterprise Channel (not available to users of Office Home editions): This channel is aimed at business rather than home users.
+Current Channel features can be expected to have more bugs than the Enterprise channels. - Monthly Enterprise Channel (only available with Enterprise plans) This channel is aimed at bigger businesses rather than home users.
 Monthly Enterprise Channel users only have access to features that have been thoroughly tested by Current Channel users.
 Features can appear in the Current Channel months before they are considered ready for the Monthly Enterprise Channel.
-The Monthly Enterprise Channel in only updated with new features once each month. - Semi-Annual Enterprise Channel (not available to users of Office Home editions): This was the default channel for all business users before June 9, 2020 (when Microsoft changed the default to the Current Channel).
+The Monthly Enterprise Channel in only updated with new features once each month. - Semi-Annual Enterprise Channel (only available with Enterprise plans): This was the default channel for bigger business users before June 9, 2020 (when Microsoft changed the default to the Current Channel for all users).
 Semi-Annual Enterprise Channel users will receive a new, and thoroughly tested, version of Excel in January and July of each year.
-I would recommend this as the most appropriate channel for serious business use.
+I would recommend this as the most appropriate channel for serious business use in large companies.